drand/website/docs/docs/specification.md

 In case this is not true at some point in time, please refer to the [catchup section](#catchup-mode) for more information.

-#### Beacon chain
+#### Beacon: chained or unchained

+Drand has now the ability to work in two different modes regarding randomness generation: chained or unchained.
-Drand binds the different random beacon together so they form a chain of random beacons.
+In the first case, drand binds the different random beacon together so they form a chain of random beacons.
 Remember a drand beacon is structured as follows:

 ```go